-Sichat Rabbanim: a leadership enrichment project designed to help individual rabbis and lay leaders develop creative, imaginative conversations with a uniquely chosen theme of classical texts.
-Sichat Rabbanim offers community leaders personal benefit as well as programmatic benefit for the individual leader’s home community.
-There are two Sichat Rabbanim Learning Partners for 2012-2013.
+Sichat Rabbanim: a leadership enrichment project designed to help individual rabbis develop personal, creative, imaginative conversations with a uniquely chosen theme of classical texts.
+Sichat Rabbanim promotes rabbis’ personal growth as well as offering programmatic benefit for a rabbi’s home community.
 More information can be found here.

-B’almah: a project to explore the richness of Jewish traditions—ancient and modern—that move loss towards creative renewal of individual, family and community life.
-These gatheringsbegin with small conversations in which participants explore a text of Jewish tradition, bringing to it their own experiences and testing its value as a personal resource, then joining together for larger discussions.
+B’almah: a project to explore the richness of Jewish traditions—ancient and modern—that move loss towards the creative renewal of individual, family and community life.
+Participants explore texts dealing with loss, bringing those texts to their own experiences and testing the tradition’s value as a personal resource.
 More information can be found here.

 Sicha Shabbaton: a mountain retreat weekend filled with learning in the company of ritual, song, and prayer where participants bring their own lived experience into dialog with Jewish texts that address an annual theme.
 The Sicha Shabbaton takes place in August at Wildacres Retreat in western NC.
-It is becoming a widely known regional resource for building communities of learning.
-The Shabbaton also gathers Sichat Rabbanim (Leadership Enrichment Partners).
+The Shabbaton has become a widely known regional resource for building communities of learning throughout the eastern seaboard.
 More information may be found here.